 The main advantage of the Extra debit card is that it builds credit with every purchase you make.
 All purchases are tallied and sent to two credit bureaus – Experian and Equifax – every month.

 You can set daily limits to protect your funds in case the card is lost or stolen.
 Your banking information remains private and is not stored with Extra.
 There are no hidden fees or interest.

 The main con of the Extra debit card is the annual fee.
 The other disadvantage is that you cannot use the debit card to access cash at ATMs, although you can use your regular bank debit card for this.

 Sequin is a credit-building debit card designed by women, for women.
 Women and minority groups are often given lower credit limits on credit accounts, which can lead to higher credit utilization and lower credit scores.
 Sequin aims to “break the cash ceiling” by giving credit for every debit purchase you make.

 While Sequin is the newcomer in the debit card-that-builds-credit space, it is also rapidly growing.
 It uses the same formula as Extra: Sequin fronts the money and reimburses themselves a day or so later.
-There are no hidden fees, no interest, no credit check.
+There is no interest, no late fee, and no credit check.

 Sequin Debit Card Fees

 Sequin has two membership plans for you to choose from.